-A 1964 Chevelle Station Wagon Built by an Upholstery to Showcase His Skills.
+A 1964 Chevelle Station Wagon Built by an Upholster to Showcase His Skills.

 By Brian Brennan – Photography By Grant Cox